Denis Maurice O'Conor

 The second son of Denis O'Conor, O'Conor Don and the brother of Charles Owen O'Conor, O'Conor Don, Denis Maurice O'Conor was educated at Downside School and the University of London, graduating MA in 1861 and LLD in 1866.
 He was called to the bar by the Middle Temple in Easter Term, 1866.
 A magistrate for County Roscommon, he was High Sheriff of Roscommon for 1865.

-A Liberal and a Home Ruler, O'Conor represented County Sligo in the House of Commons from December 1868 until his death, at his residence in Queen's Gate, Kensington, on 26 July 1883.
+A Liberal and a Home Ruler, O'Conor represented County Sligo in the House of Commons from December 1868 until his death.

+Personal life

-O'Conor married Ellen Isabella, the eldest daughter of Rev. W. T. Kevill Davies of Croft Castle, Herefordshire with whom he had a son.
+On the 5 August 1873 he married Ellen Isabella, the eldest daughter of Rev. William Trevelyan Kevill-Davies of Croft Castle, Herefordshire by his wife Ellen, daughter of Matthew O'Brien of Newcastle, Co.
+Limerick and had issue;